colak/csf-docs/general/mac-amp-setup.md

 Then hit **Ctrl+X** keys to exit Nano editing mode, then hit **Y** key when asked to save file changes, then hit **Return** key to return to the command-line.

-Finally, copy the php file to the _domain1_ subdirectory by running the following:
+Finally, run the following command to copy the _phpinfo.php_ file to the _domain1_ subdirectory:

 ```
 cp ~/Sites/phpinfo.php ~/Sites/domain1